Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 Indications: visual impairment, ineffectiveness of drug treatment, hemorrhage into the tumor.

 Contraindications.
-Old age, foci of inflammation in the head area (sinusitis, sinusitis, tonsillitis), acute diseases and exacerbation of chronic diseases, uncompensated heart defects and kidney failure.
+Senile age, foci of inflammation in the head area (sinusitis, sinusitis, tonsillitis), acute diseases and exacerbation of chronic diseases, uncompensated heart defects and renal failure.

-Efficiency high with microadenoma, tumors less than 10 mm.
-With large adenomas over 2 cm, the probability of recurrence of the tumor is 15%.
+Efficiency high for microadenoma, tumors less than 10 mm.
+For large adenomas over 2 cm, the probability of tumor reappearance is 15%.

 Prolactin is one of the main hormones of the pituitary gland.
 Its effect on the body cannot be overestimated.